edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

   <figcaption><a href="https://commons.wikimedia.org/wiki/File:Leica_Double-Gauss_Lens_Design.png">Leica Double-Gauss Lens Design</a></figcaption>
 </figure>

 The [news] about Cloudflare's new [pay-per-crawl API] caught my attention for a few reasons.
-Read on for why, a bit about what the results look like, and what I learned when I asked it to crawl my own site as a test.
+Read on for why, a bit about what the results look like, and what I learned when I asked it to crawl this site as a test.

 ---

-So, the first of all, what's up?
-Cloudflare's Crawl API helps people collect data from websites with bots, while *at the same time* Cloudflare provides one of the most popular technologies for preventing websites from being crawled by bots?
+So, first of all, what's up?
+Cloudflare's Crawl API helps people collect data from websites with bots, while *at the same time* providing one of the most popular technologies for preventing websites from being crawled by bots?

 At first this seemed to me like a classic fox guarding the hen house kind of situation.
 But the little bit of reading in the docs I've done since makes it seem like they will still respect their own bot gate keeping (e.g. Turnstile).